Karlheinz Böhm

 Karlheinz Böhm (16 March 1928 – 29 May 2014) was a German-born Austrian actor and philanthropist.
-He took part in 45 films and became well known in Austria and Germany for his role as Emperor Franz Joseph I of Austria in the Sissi film trilogy and internationally for his role as Mark, the psychopathic protagonist of Peeping Tom, directed by Michael Powell.
+He took part in 45 films and became well known in Austria and Germany for his role as Emperor Franz Joseph I of Austria in the Sissi film trilogy and internationally for his role as Mark Lewis, the psychopathic protagonist of Peeping Tom, directed by Michael Powell.
 He was the founder of the trust Menschen für Menschen (“Humans for Humans”), which helps people in need in Ethiopia.
 He also received honorary Ethiopian citizenship in 2003.

 Early life

 Böhm was born on 16 March 1928 in Darmstadt, Germany, the son of Austrian conductor Karl Böhm and German soprano Thea Linhard.
 He was an only child, and spent his youth in Darmstadt, Hamburg and Dresden.
 In Hamburg he attended elementary school at the Kepler-Gymnasium (a grammar school).
 Faked papers (claiming he had a lung disease) enabled him to emigrate to Switzerland in 1939, just around the beginning of World War II, where he attended the Lyceum Alpinum Zuoz, a boarding school.
 In 1946, he moved to Graz with his parents, where he graduated from high school the same year.
 He originally intended to become a pianist but received poor feedback when he auditioned.
 His father urged him to study English and German language and literary studies, followed by studies of history of arts for one semester in Rome after which he quit and returned to Vienna to take acting lessons with Prof. Helmuth Krauss.